 23:15 Here I am, all alone at the reception just like back in the days in smaller hostels.
 Just me, 2 check-ins left and people all around preparing to go out (in other words: drinking).

 23:30 New guests arrive, almost together so fortunately I’m done really fast with that part.
-No no-shows todays.
+No no-shows today.
 Kind of sad because I really feel kind of strange satisfaction when I can charge them (I know it’s awful…).

 24:00 I can start to fill in all the information needed for other departments for the next day.
 Since I haven’t had much experience with closings of the days and searching for the data, it takes me a really long time to figure out everything on this system.
 And my hand-written notes kind of sucks.
-Fortunately I found on the computer some old notes from the night shift, which seem not to be really up-to-date but I will be just fine with this and mine own.
+Fortunately, I found on the computer some old notes from the night shift, which seem not to be really up-to-date but I will be just fine with this and my own.

 1:00 Some drunk guests passing through with typical questions where they can go out.
 I’m trying to be nice as much as I can, but they are not aware that I’m fighting now my personal war with the system and all the excel documents I need to feel in.
-But after funny and short talk they leave the hostel and I’m left to continue my fight in peace.
+But after the funny and short talk they leave the hostel and I’m left to continue my fight in peace.

 2:00 It seems like this shift is flowing really fast.
 Fuck, I have so much to do…and they say there is nothing to do on the night shift…

 3:00 Ok, I need to close the system.
-I think last night my colleague said that around 3 a.m will be the best.
+I think last night my colleague said that around 3 a.m will be best.

 I search in my notes the part of the closing the day.
-I don’t even know why I don’t remember this part from the previous night (oh, maybe because at this time of the night my head just switch off and sleeps…).
+I don’t even know why I don’t remember this part from the previous night (oh, maybe because at this time of the night my head just switches off and sleeps…).

 So I follow my notes, just in one point I’m not truly convinced if I should change the date or leave it as it was.
 Logically thinking I should leave the date of the day I want to close but in this system nothing is logical as I learned through the past month.
 My notes are not so clear about this point.
-OMG what should I do?
+OMG, what should I do?
 Uhh, I click on the new date.